ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-02-07-[OpenCV]-Apple-detection-counting.md

 ![](/assets/images/20210207/e2.png)

-We will use these ranges to create the mask.
-Now in order to have a better mask we also consider the slight red yellowish color of the apples.
+After finding the lower and upper values, we will use these ranges to create the binary mask.
+Now in order to have a better mask, we also consider the slight yellowish color of the apples.
 To create color masks we use `cv2.inRange()` function.
 Our final mask will be the addition of two masks.
 The ranges obtained for these colors is as follows:

 * low_apple_red = (160.0, 153.0, 153.0)
 * high_apple_red = (180.0, 255.0, 255.0)